fmkra/next-gallery/README.md

 const widths = [ 500, 1000, 1600 ]
 const ratios = [ 2.2, 4, 6, 8 ]

-export default function Home() {
+export default function MyGallery() {
     return (
         <Gallery {...{images, widths, ratios}} />
     )
 }
 ```

-NOTE: If you are using Next.js's app directory, you must mark page or component which uses `Gallery` with `use client`;
+NOTE: If you are using Next.js app directory, you must mark page or component which uses `Gallery` with `use client`;

 More examples in [pages](pages) folder.